moews/smurves/README.md

 ### Quickstart guide

-In addition to the number of curves and interval constraints for both x-axis and y-axis beyond which the curves shouldn't stray, the tool requires the number of equally spaced measurement points, the maximum number of gradient changes in the curves, and a left-hand convergence point with the same x-axis value as the left side of the `x_interval parameter`.
+In addition to the number of curves and interval constraints for both x-axis and y-axis beyond which the curves shouldn't stray, the tool requires the number of equally spaced measurement points, the maximum number of gradient changes in the curves, and a left-hand convergence point with the same x-axis value as the left side of the `x_interval` parameter.

 Three optional parameters include the choice of a logarithmic scale for the x-axis, the use of a mirrored truncated Gaussian distribution instead of the default uniform distribution to sample gravitational forces from in order to let most curves not deviate too far, and the placing of a threshold point before which no deviation from the convergence point's x-axis value should take place.
 These parameters are described in the table further below.